Annuities overview – a guaranteed income for life

 - You'll know how much the starting amount is and depending on the type of increase you select, you'll know how much any increases will be.
 (If you choose an income that varies in line with RPI, you won't know how much any increases will be, and your income could decrease if RPI is negative).

-- If you choose a guaranteed period or an income for a dependant after your death, this will reduce the starting amount.
+- If you choose a guaranteed period, an increasing annuity or an income for a dependant after your death, this will reduce the starting amount.

 - You will be paid an income for the rest of your life.